regl-project/regl/API.md

 renderbuffer.resize(32, 32)
 ```

-#### Renderbufffer properties
+#### Renderbuffer properties

-The following properties contains information about the cube map.
+The following properties contains information about the renderbuffer.

 | Property           | Description                      |
 | ------------------ | -------------------------------- |